winitzki/lamonte-jexer-wikis/terminals.md

 6 - Version 0.7.3291.0, on Windows 10.0.18362.30.
 Tested against
     WSL-1 Debian instance.

-7 - Excessive flickering when previous images "bleed through" images
+7 - Flickering, and previous images "bleed through" images and text
-    and text that has covered them.
+    that has covered them.
 But usable in general.

 When running on the raw Linux console, [LCXterm](https://gitlab.com/klamonte/lcxterm) or